MarijaBorisov/ngsi-tools/README.md

     * **`npm install`**
   4. Start NGSI Connector API:
     * **`npm start`**
+  5. To have locally your Orion Context Broker instance, together with MongoDB database, go to /extras/docker/orion_mongo folder and issue
+    * **`docker-compose up -d`**
   5. After these steps you can start using NGSI Connector API, more info about use of API can be found in [Usage](#usage) section.

 [Top](#waste4think-ngsi-connector-api)